uyuni-project/obs-to-maven/README.md

     repository: Leap
 ```

-The `apiurl` property is optional and defaults to `https://api.opensuse.org`, but can be used to get packages from another OpenBuildService instance.
+The `url` property is optional and defaults to `https://download.opensuse.org`, but can be used to get packages from another download site.

 The `repositories` key contains a dictionary of repository definitions.
 The name of those repositories is used in the artifacts.